srinivasa-namburi/MicrosftApi/DEPLOYMENT.md

 ## Solution Deployment

 # Pre-Requisites
-1. Create a Service Principle, with owner permissions on the tenant, which will be used to deploy solution (can be deleted right after deployment)
+1. Create two Service Principles.
+One with owner permissions on the tenant, which will be used to deploy solution (can be deleted right after deployment).
+The other other acts as the Application client against Microsoft Entra to run authentication.
+This one requires no special permissions for the service principal itself (it's permission-less and mirrors the permissions of the users using it to authenticate in our application)
   - ![image](https://github.com/user-attachments/assets/e95ce5ad-36cc-4be9-a2ab-644c23b4bf47)
 2. Create an App Registration
   - ![image](https://github.com/user-attachments/assets/561b9f33-854e-4f5e-99f1-d3064afe835a)